basho/basho_docs/source/riak/tutorials/fast-track/Building-a-Development-Environment.md

 </div>

-## Test the cluster and add some data to verify the cluster is working
+## Test the cluster and add some data

 Now we now a have a running four node Riak cluster.
 Let's make sure it's working correctly.
 For this we have a couple options.
 A simple option is to run the member-status command.